Bio-Process Engineering Laboratory

 Education and Research Activities in the Laboratory

-2. Development of new measurement method to estimate internal stress in living tissue utilizing ultrashort laser and atomic force microscope
+2. Development of new measurement methods to estimate internal stress in living tissues utilizing ultrashort lasers and atomic force microscopes

 Explanatory Pictures of Research Activities